 We asked Filippo Veglio, Managing Director at the World Business Council for Sustainable Development (WBCSD), for his views on what companies can do to realise the UN’s goals.
-WBSCD is a global council through which about 200 major companies seek ways to contribute to sustainable development.
+WBCSD is a global council through which about 200 major companies seek ways to contribute to sustainable development.

 1. Why are the UN’s Sustainable Development Goals important – particularly for businesses?